MattCantor/vestlang/apps/docs/docs/evaluation.md

 ### Events

-The evaluation context is supplied when running the evaluator, including the grant date of the security and the quantity of shares.
+The grant date of the security (`events[grantDate]`) and the quantity of shares (`grantQuantity`) are required.

 If the vesting start is resolved through the course of the evaluation, `EVENT vestingStart` is added to the `events` record.

 ### Vesting Day of Month